ANRGUSC/planR/README.md

 # SafeCampus-RL

 A simulation system designed to study and analyze the dynamics of infection spread in a campus setting.
-It's structured within a reinforcement learning and experimentation framework, utilizing tools for modeling, simulation, interaction, and management.
+It's structured within a reinforcement learning framework, utilizing tools for modeling, simulation, interaction, and management.

 ## Table of Contents
 1. [Description](#description)